 Anatomy and Physiology II, Honors

-This course allows further exploration of the structure and function of the human body.
+This course allows for further exploration of the structure and function of the human body.
 The course follows a sequential development of the major body systems in an organized and structured curriculum.
 The course is designed to give the students an overview of the human anatomical structure and an analysis of human physiological principles.
 Labs include slide work, dissection of various animals, and studies of the human skeleton.
-The course will also use computer simulated dissections.

 Scientific Principles of Nutrition, Honors